Susmitaadh/PRODIGY_DS_01/README.md

-# PRODIGY_DS_01 – Data Visualisation Task
+# PRODIGY_DS_01 – Data Visualization Task

 ## Task Description
 This project is part of the Prodigy Infotech Data Science Internship.
-The task focuses on visualising population data using basic data analysis and visualisation techniques.
+The task focuses on visualizing population data using basic data analysis and visualization techniques.

 ## Dataset
 - world_population.csv